WeiJian123-tech/DawnTrades/README.md

 Programmed and developed by Wei Jian Zhen and Jawad Rahman

-Apache 2.0 Open Source License
+Apache 2.0 Open-Source License

 **DISCLAIMER:**
-The program "**DawnTrades**" is not guarenteed to generate profits nor is qualified to offer financial advice for the end user (Any entities including but not limited to I, we, they, them, company, etc.).
-Please consult with a finanacial advisor for inquiries into finance, trading, securities, equities, or any additional financial or business related questions.
+The program "**DawnTrades**" is not guaranteed to generate profits nor is qualified to offer financial advice for the end user (Any entities including but not limited to I, we, they, them, company, etc.).
+Please consult with a finanacial advisor for inquiries into finance, trading, securities, equities, or any additional financial or business-related questions.
 Please use discretion when utilizing, modifying, and trading with **DawnTrades**.
 THE AUTHORS OF THE PROGRAM "**DawnTrades**" ARE NOT AND WILL NOT BE ENTITLED OR LIABLE FOR THE END USER'S PERSONAL TRADING DECISIONS, PROFITS, AND/OR DAMAGES.
 There are no gaurentees and/or warranties regarding the end user's use of **DawnTrades** and success in the end user's trading. **DawnTrades** does not reflect the author's opinions, decisions, and endorsements, implied nor expressed, and vise versa.
 The end user should knowingly be an age of 18 years or older and trade responsibly when using **DawnTrades**.
 This open scource project will remain free and always be free.
-If you have bought **DawnTrades** with tangible currency, please know that you have been scammed and that you should contact the authorities to reclaim damages with legal council.
+If you have bought **DawnTrades** with tangible currency, please know that you have been scammed and that you should contact the authorities to reclaim damages with legal counsel.